Steve Taylor: 1980s

 In 1980, Taylor wrote and directed a pop musical comedy titled Nothing to Lose based on the parable of the Prodigal Son from the Bible.
 It had a short run at a community theater in Denver.
 He also wrote and starred in a short film, Joe's Distributing, a parody of avant-garde films.

 Taylor wrote articles during this time that were published in The Wittenburg Door and CCM Magazine (for which he won an award from the Evangelical Press Association).

 After recording a demo of original songs, Taylor began to write for the musical group the Continental Singers.
 The Continental Singers' founder, Cam Floria invited Taylor to join the group as assistant director on a tour to France, Italy, and Poland sponsored by Solidarity.

 When he returned to the United States, he was asked to perform at the Christian Artists' 1982 Music Seminar in Denver.
 Billy Ray Hearn, president of Sparrow Records, was backstage and immediately signed Taylor to a recording contract.

 He recorded his debut solo project I Want to Be a Clone in 1982 and released it in January 1983.
 He quickly gained a reputation for writing songs that satirized beliefs and practices with which he disagreed.

 In 1983, Taylor recorded his first full-length album.
 Released in 1984, Meltdown included some of the demo material that was not on Clone along with some new material.
 His video single of the title track, "Meltdown (at Madame Tussauds)" was played on MTV, which was unusual for a Christian artist at the time.
 The video featured an appearance by actress Lisa Whelchel.
-The album also included "We Don't Need No Colour Code", which was critical of Bob Jones University and its anti-interracial dating policy, a policy that was not abandoned by the university until 2000.
+The album also included "We Don't Need No Colour Code", which was critical of Bob Jones University and its racial policies.

 Another track on Meltdown, "Guilty By Association", one of the original demo songs, includes a jab with an impression in the middle eight at televangelist Jimmy Swaggart.
 The song "On the Fritz", the title track from Taylor's next studio album, was also targeted at Swaggart.
 Swaggart later struck back by devoting part of a chapter of Religious Rock 'N' Roll, a Wolf in Sheep's Clothing (ISBN 0-935113-05-3) to Taylor, whom he saw as playing evil rock music.

 During a performance at 1984's Cornerstone Festival, Taylor fractured his ankle while jumping off the stage.
 He finished the summer's tour in an electric wheelchair.

 In 1985, Taylor received his first Grammy nomination in the "Best Male Gospel Performance" category, while also being nominated for Dove Awards as "Gospel Artist of the Year" and for Meltdown as the "Best Contemporary Album of the Year".
 Taylor and "Some Band" performed at the Dove Awards ceremonies in Nashville in April of that year, where they were introduced by Pat Boone.